JL-2: Development

 The JL-2 is a naval variant of the land-based DF-31.
 Their common 2-metre diameter solid fuel rocket motor was successfully tested in late 1983, and research and development efforts were reorganized starting in 1985 to produce both missiles.

 The first JL-2 at-sea launch occurred in 2001 from a Type 031 submarine.
 The program was delayed after a failed test in 2004.
 Successful launches occurred in 2005 and 2008.
 The missile was successfully fired from a Type 094 submarine, the intended operational platform, for the first time in 2009.
 A series of test launches occurred in 2012.
-Another test launch occurred in January 2015.

 During the development of the missile, it was reported that China was considering modifying the missile to accommodate an anti-satellite warhead to give it a sea-based anti-satellite capability.

 Type 094 deterrence patrols with JL-2 missiles began in December 2015.

 As of 2017, 48 JL-2 launchers are deployed on submarines.

 Description

-The JL-2 is a three-stage, solid-fuelled missile, with a maximum range of 7200 km.
+The JL-2 is a three-stage, solid-fueled missile, with a maximum range of 7200 km.
 Its payload is a single 1 Megaton warhead or 3-8 MIRVs with yields of 20, 90, or 150kt.